We’re going to address the answers to these questions a bit differently based on the role you play in the hosting industry:

 Also, with our white labeling system you can provide your clients with your own uptime reports of their websites and services.
 These uptime reports would have your website link, logo, favicon, everything customized and branded to match your own hosting brand.

-Furthermore, by using our platform you can easily create bulk reports (status pages) where your clients can easily see at a quick glance an overview of your uptime statistics as a hosting provider, of course these bulk reports (status pages) can also be fully customizable with your own brand, and they can even be embedded directly into your website, so your clients won’t even have to navigate away in order to see your uptime statistics.
+Furthermore, by using our platform you can easily create bulk reports (status pages) where your clients can easily see at a quick glance an overview of your uptime statistics as a hosting provider.
+Of course these bulk reports (status pages) can also be fully customized with your own brand, and they can even be embedded directly into your website, so your clients won’t even have to navigate away in order to see your uptime statistics.